SvenMichaelKlose/tunix/MANUAL.md

-The desktop provides a windowed version of the terminal embedded into a window manager with app menu and a file selector box that can be launched by programs via their terminals.
+The desktop provides a windowed version of the terminal embedded into a window manager with app menu, A built-in file selector box can be launched by programs via their terminals.

 ## Apps